HW-PlayersPatch/File_Share/ChangeLists/Build 11 Change List.md

 * Drone frigates with launched drones no longer make such a loud death explosion.

 ## Campaign Improvements
-**Homeworld 1**
-????
-WHICH MISSIONS are KADESHI IN????
-Then add this to Full change list too!!!
+### Homeworld 1
-* Kadeshi now have red hyperspace windows like hw1c
+* Kadeshi ships now have red hyperspace windows like hw1c.

 ## Balance
 * Following the Homeworld 3 announcement, we decided to release build 10 early as a 'work in progress'.
 Some balance changes were experimental and were further refined in build 11.
 The list below covers all balance changes made in build 10 and 11.